becklabs/wind2watts/README.md

 # wind2watts
-**wind2watts** is an effort to augment cycling power prediction with historical wind data.
  Cycling power is a critical measure of effort during training.
 It is far more robust than heart rate, which tends to lag and doesn't fully capture the instantaneous demands of cycling.
-However, devices that measure power, such as pedal- and crank-based systems, are expensive often a barrier for many athletes looking for fine-grained control over their training.
+However, devices that measure power, such as pedal- and crank-based systems, are expensive and often a barrier for many athletes looking for fine-grained control over their training.

-Strava offers power prediction but it has its limitations.
+[Strava](https://strava.com) offers power prediction but it has its limitations.
 It assumes 0 m/s wind and only provides a histogram, rather than a more insightful time-series format.
 To address these issues, **wind2watts** employs historical wind data, coupled with modern sequence modeling techniques to deliver superior power prediction.

 ## Setup